eudoxia0/eudoxia0.github.io/_posts/2019-08-2-respect-accept-language-header.md

 that conversion and retention were improved by it -- is too terrifying to ponder.

+# Accessibility

+Some of thse terrible websites implement a dropdown for choosing the language, and store the preference in a cookie or local storage -- essentially reimplementing `Accept-Language` one level up, a common pattern among JavaScript programmers.

+Sometimes this is useless because the language names themselves are localized to whatever locale the computer has decided you use.
+If you use a screenreader, you'll presumably hear ten minutes of Thai until you hear อังกฤษ.

 # Conclusion

 Old man yells at ~~cloud~~ corporate race to the bottom.